Acupuncture for IVF

 What should I expect from a treatment?

-Most acupuncture treatments take approximately an hour although this may vary between clinics.
+Most acupuncture treatments take approximately an hour although this may vary.
 The therapist will ask you to fill in a form and will take a case history before beginning treatment.
 Treatment involves the insertion of thin needles at various points of the body and may be performed on the back or front or both sides of the patient.

 You may feel a sting upon insertion of the needle although the discomfort is usually minimal.
 After insertion the acupuncturist may manipulate the needles to obtain De Qi (to get the Qi or energy to come to the needle).
 This feeling is most often described as a tingling, numbness or heavy, achy feeling at the site of insertion.
 Occasionally the feeling may move along the channels or you may feel something elsewhere on the body.
 Don’t worry, this is perfectly normal but let your acupuncturist know what you are feeling and they will adjust the treatment if you are experiencing any discomfort.

 The needles are retained for anywhere between 15 to 45 minutes and may be manipulated again throughout the treatment.
-Some therapists may also use massage, electro-acupuncture or reiki during the treatment.
 At the end of the treatment the needles are removed and disposed of.
 At some sites of insertion you may feel a lingering dull achy feeling after removal of the needles but this will disappear shortly.

 What about my partner?

-Partners are welcome to attend the initial treatment where they can talk to the therapist about any questions they may have.
-Acupuncture and Chinese herbal medicine has a very long history of treating males for low sperm count or poor quality of sperm and this can also be discussed with the therapist.
+Partners are welcome to attend the treatment where they can talk to the therapist about any questions they may have.

 Are there any side effects?